colaquafina/SimCLR_OCT_Disease/README.md

 ![image](https://github.com/colaquafina/ResNet_OCT_Disease/assets/86960905/68333831-5ba2-40db-b64e-da3fe7e2994c)

 In the code, we use a kernel with size in $3 \times 3$ and twice filter to do the convolution, and then use `tf.split` to splite the output into two matrix (split).
 Then in the fusing part, we use  `Conv2D_0` and BathNormalizationRelu to produce matrix Z. Later, we use `conv2D_1` with twice filters and softmax operater to procduce the attention weights.

+### Projection_layers
+In SimCLR, projection layers is a fully connected layer used to extrace and compress the output of the ResNet.
+It is proved that calculating the loss function based on the output of the projection layers can get better model performance.

+In `projection_layers.py`, the class `ProjectionHead` and `SupervisedHead` inherited from `tf.layers` are based on `LinearLayer` or nonlinear layers.
+The supervisedhead is used in to downstreat tasked with labeled data.
+For the `LinearLayer`, it is a fully connected layer (dense layer) with (or without) BatchNormalization layer and bias term.
+For the `ProjectionHead`, if it is linear, the projectionHead is a `LinearLayer` without bias term and with BatchNormalization.
+If it is nonlinear, then according to the number of projection layers $n$, we add $n-1$ `LinearLayers` with bias and BatchNormalizationRelu, and a `LinearLayer`.
+For the `SupervisedHead`, it is only a LinearLayer.